sera619/YTDownloader-Android/README.md

 YT Downloader is a cross-platform application built with .NET MAUI that allows users to download audio from YouTube videos and playlists.
 It is focused to work on Android.

+**Please Note:**
+> **This software is at an early stage of development.
+The software receives regular updates, currently almost daily.
+I, S3R43o3, am currently the sole developer, so please be patient.
+> Furthermore, I am far from being a professional with the MAUI framework.
+> For this reason I apologize for any bugs and errors that may occur.
+> Please contact me if you recognize any bugs or errors.
+>If you are a developer and would like to help me with this project, please see the Contributing section below.**

 ## ✨ Features

 - Download audio from individual YouTube videos